Patient PortalRequest an Appointment919-942-8571

 We suggest you conduct your exams by lying on your back because this makes it easier to thoroughly examine all breast tissue.
 With one hand behind your head, use the middle fingers of your other hand to firmly, yet gently use small motions to examine your entire breast.

-We suggest you use either an up and down motion, a circular motion or a pattern that exams your breast from the outside toward the nipple.
+We suggest you use either an up and down motion, a circular motion or a pattern that examines your breast from the outside toward the nipple.

 Switch sides and repeat the process to examine the other breast.
 Make sure you are completely covering all the breast tissue.